oracle/docker-images/OracleHTTPServer/README.md

 If we want to start the OHS container with some pre-specified mod_weblogic configuration:
-**Prerequisite** : Create a docker data volume which will contain the Oracle Weblogic Proxy Plugin file

-         Eg:$ docker volume create --name volume

-_This volume will be created in "/var/lib/docker" directory or the location where "/var/lib/docker" points to._

 1. Depending on your weblogic environment , create a **custom_mod_wl_ohs.conf** file by referring to container-scripts/mod_wl_ohs.conf.sample and section 2.4 @ [OHS 12c Documentation](http://docs.oracle.com/middleware/12212/webtier/develop-plugin/oracle.htm#PLGWL553)

-2. Place the custom_mod_wl_ohs.conf file in docker data volume directory . e.g /var/lib/docker/volume
+2. Place the custom_mod_wl_ohs.conf file in a directory in the host say,"/scratch/DockerVoulme/OHSVolume" and then mount this directory into the container as a volume.

-3. To start the OHS Container with above oracle/ohs:12.2.1.2.0-sa image , run command from docker voume directory
+3. To start the OHS Container with above oracle/ohs:12.2.1.2.0-sa image , run command from the directory which ha sbeen mounted as a volume.

          For e.g
-         $ cd /var/lib/docker/volume
+         $ cd /scratch/DockerVolume/OHSVolume
          $ docker run -v `pwd`:/volume -w /volume -d --name ohs -p 7777:7777  oracle/ohs:12.2.1.2.0-sa configureWLSProxyPlugin.sh